nbrest/kamehouse/kamehouse-testmodule/README.md

     - Job scheduler
     - WebSockets
     - Test database models to be accessed through the different views in the ui module
+* Sample model and view controller used together with some test jsps